 With the different size of the CWDM and LAN WDM wavelengths, the wavelength-transmitting TOSA for LAN WDM must be carried with a TEC (Thermo Electric Cooler).
 As the stable wavelength drifts with temperature, TEC consumes an extra 0.5W of power, so the overall power consumption of optical transceivers with LAN WDM wavelengths will be higher than that of CWDM optical transceivers.
 More differences between 100G QSFP28 CWDM4 and 100G QSFP28 4WDM are as follows:

-By above comparison of QSFP28 CWDM4 and QSFP28 4WDM optical transceiver, the difference between them are very apparent.
+By the above comparison of QSFP28 CWDM4 and QSFP28 4WDM optical transceiver, the difference between them is very apparent.
 For QSFP28 4WDM series optical module, Gigalight has currently pushed out 100G QSFP 4WDM-40 and 100G QSFP 4WDM-20 optical transceiver module, but the QSFP28 4WDM 40km optics is the key one for promotion at present.
-If you want to know more information about the products, pls visit Gigalight official website(www.gigalight.com).